-The Company has a variety of exploration, development and construction projects underway at any given time.
-Project delays may result in delayed revenue receipts and cost overruns may result in projects being uneconomic.
-The Company's ability to complete projects is dependent on general business and market conditions as well as other factors beyond the Company's control including the availability of skilled labour and manpower, the availability and proximity of pipeline capacity, weather, fires, environmental and regulatory matters, ability to access lands, availability of drilling and other equipment, and availability of processing capacity.
+The Company has a variety of exploration, development and construction projects, including environmental mitigation and GHG reduction projects, underway at any given time.
+Project delays may result in delayed revenue receipts and/or cost overruns may result in projects being uneconomic.
+The Company's ability to complete projects is dependent on general business and market conditions as well as other factors beyond the Company's control including the availability of skilled labour and manpower, the availability and proximity of materials, pipeline capacity, weather, fires, legal and regulatory matters (including environmental), ability to access lands, availability of drilling and other equipment, availability of GHG reduction technologies, and availability of processing capacity.